 Once shares are created, they can be bought or sold on the stock exchange.
 This is called the secondary market because it comes after the IPO.
 The price of shares at IPO is typically determined by the underwriter of the IPO, usually a large bank.
 After the IPO, the share price is determined by changes in supply and demand.

-You can participate in IPOs or join the secondary market via an online stock trading app or stockbroker.
-The best trading apps in the UK will allow you to invest in stocks via the secondary market with as little or as much as you feel comfortable with.
-Most apps will accept an initial investment of less than £25, while others might allow you to start trading with £1.
-Trading apps or stockbrokers that give you direct access to an IPO might require a higher initial deposit.
+You can participate in IPOs or join the secondary market via an online stock trading platform or stockbroker.
+The best platforms in the UK will allow you to invest in stocks via the secondary market with as little or as much as you feel comfortable with.
+Most platforms will accept an initial investment of about £25, while others might allow you to start trading with £1.
+Trading platforms or stockbrokers that give you direct access to an IPO might require a higher initial deposit.
 Stockbrokers offer three types of services: execution-only, advisory and discretionary.

 Another way to invest directly in stocks and shares is through mutual funds.
 A fund is a diverse basket of shares, bonds or other assets representing a country, industry, index or theme.
 Examples of funds include index funds, active funds and exchange-traded funds (ETFs).
 Funds save you the trouble of buying shares in multiple companies or worrying about building a diversified portfolio.
 They are also safer and cheaper than buying individual stocks since you share the risks and costs with other investors.
 Most people, including experienced investors, use funds when investing.